suvrotica/SuvroTuitionBlog/src/lib/posts/BJP.md

 		truth is that each party offers a different flavor of the same sewage.
 	</p>
 	<p>
-		The sexual metaphors here—turd, fart, diarrhea—they are childish on the surface but philosophically appropriate.
+		The scatological metaphors here—turd, fart, diarrhea—they are childish on the surface but philosophically appropriate.
 Every society has a sewage system;
 		ours just speaks the loudest and thinks it’s poetry.
-My tenderness lies in the fact that I know most people don’t choose the sewage—they’re born into it, marinated in it, told it’s holy water.
+I know most people don’t choose the sewage—they’re born into it, marinated in it, told it’s holy water.
 I’ve been that person.
 I still am, sometimes.
 	</p>